How To Improve Language Fluency When You're At A High Level

 The problem is – native speakers rarely if ever do this.
 Even though it’s not incorrect and gets the job done, there are better ways to handle the situation.
 Cab drivers don’t have time to sit there and listen to you speak that long-winded shite on a busy street when they want to keep moving.

-It requires a real conscience effort on our part as learners to stop and think about what we’re saying and whether or not there are other better ways to say it.
+It requires a real conscious effort on our part as learners to stop and think about what we’re saying and whether or not there are other better ways to say it.

 Be attentive to the way native speakers do it.